contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_collaborate/01_collaborate.md

 ![Shared project as team member](images/shared_project_as_team_member.png "Shared project as team member")

-# As a team member, I want to share a project
+# As a team member, I want to add a project to a team I belong to

 As a team member, you can see to which teams you belong to in the repository view.